ScottLogic/blog/_posts/2017-05-02-typescript-compiler-api-revisited.md

 title: TypeScript compiler APIs revisited
 date: 2017-05-02 00:00:00 Z
 categories:
-- nwolverson
 - Tech
 tags:
 - blog
 author: nwolverson
 layout: default_post
 summary: Two years ago I wrote about TypeScript compiler APIs.
 There has recently been further progress in this area and I explore the newly exposed API in TypeScript 2.3.
 ---

 Two years ago I [wrote about TypeScript compiler APIs](http://blog.scottlogic.com/2015/01/20/typescript-compiler-api.html).
 That investigation, and discussions around that blog post and elsewhere pointed to some deficiencies in the exposed API.
 In particular, constructing a TypeScript AST directly (not from source code) and manipulating the AST, and emitting or pretty-printing TypeScript from an existing AST, were not directly supported.